Skip to main content

 Results

-Performance expectancy, facilitating conditions, and trust-related constructs proved to be strong predictors of behavioural intention to use digital payments, and actual system utilisation was strongly predictable by behavioural intention.
+Performance expectancy, facilitating conditions, and trust-related constructs were strong predictors of behavioural intention to use digital payments, and actual system utilisation was strongly predicted by behavioural intention.
 Trust was identified as mediating the users’ technological perceptions and their intentions to adopt.
 Qualitative implications revealed issues of security, data privacy, and infrastructural inconsistency that continued to influence user reluctance and perceptions of risk.

 Conclusions